v2sCollections/Discord-Exclusives/Hogwarts Legacy-The Goblet/README.md

 ### Levelling.

 Double XP
-Adds a high chance to drop legendary items from human enemies.
+Adds a high chance of dropping legendary items from human enemies.

 ### Distances

-- Increased the distance of Incedio to match the other attacks.\Increased the distance of Revilo by 50% and duration doubled.
+- Increased the distance of Incedio to match the other attacks the distance of Revilo by 50% and the duration doubled.

 ### Inventories.